Rolled in Ronda

 Tthe good news was that 'Malaga Cultural Department' only imposed a fine of Three Thousand Euros, yes 3000€, for the illegal works.
 I asked RP - Ronda Properties - Serrania Property Services, who were the legal constructor and the builder to pay this fine, but they just walked away.

 The reinstatement of the roof cost me ten thousand euros 10,000€ and I suggested that RR Ronda Properties - Serrania Property Services pay for this work but they declined.
-'This is not our problem'!
+Actually they just ignored me.

 I applied for planning permission for the terrace again and nine months later it came through, as well as the licence for building works from Ronda Town hall.